volodymyrhudyma/blog/content/blog/2020-07-06-deploy-your-react-app-to-netlify-july-2020.md

 ![Netlify terminal instructions](/img/screenshot-2020-07-07-at-18.42.16.png "Netlify terminal instructions")

-I will leave it for Netlify to pick the random name, so just click **Enter**, without typing anything (you can provide any available name).
+I leave it up to Netlify to choose the random name, so just click **Enter**, without typing anything (you can provide any available name).

-The next step is to provide a path to the directory we want to publish.
-In our case, it's going to be `build`, so type it and press enter:
+The next step is to specify a path to the directory we want to publish.
+In our case, it is going to be `build`, so type it in and press enter:

 ![Netlify terminal instructions](/img/screenshot-2020-07-07-at-18.46.45.png "Netlify terminal instructions")